Leadership Advisory Board

 Office of the Dean

 Dr. Alec D. Gallimore is the Robert J. Vlasic Dean of Engineering at the University of Michigan.
-Dean Gallimore is a rocket scientist.
+Dean Gallimore is a rocket scientist, and in 2019 was elected to the National Academy of Engineering–among the highest professional distinctions accorded to an engineer.
 He is a leader in the field of advanced electric propulsion, who has excelled in research, teaching and service.
 His experience and creativity have led to program innovations to assist the growth of faculty and students.
 He is passionate about creating an inclusive environment and ensuring all individuals are treated with equity.

 Dean Gallimore has been a faculty member at the University of Michigan since January 1992.
 He is the Richard F. and Eleanor A. Towner Professor of Engineering, and Arthur F. Thurnau Professor in the Department of Aerospace Engineering, and founder and director of the Plasmadynamics and Electric Propulsion Laboratory.
 He is also a member of the Applied Physics faculty.
 He co-founded MCubed, a real-time seed-funding program for high-risk, multidisciplinary research–now adopted University wide.